 - 1. A list of all participants in each interscholastic or extracurricular activity should be submitted to the Assistant Principal by the Athletic Director or activity advisor within one week after such a roster may be determined. - 2.
-In return, the Athletic Director or advisor will receive from the Assistant Principal at the end of each five-week period a list of students who are considered to be either ineligible or on probation.
-It will be the primary responsibility of the coach or advisor to notify any such student of his/her status, and provide an explanation of the implications of such status. - 3.
-Prior to participating in interscholastic athletics or any other "School Sponsored Activities" (as that term is defined by this Code), each student and student's parent(s) must sign and return a Statement of Acknowledgment ("Statement") to be furnished by the District, acknowledging that they have received a copy of the Extracurricular Code of Conduct ("Code") and understand that the student is bound by the terms of this Code as a condition of being afforded the privilege of attending and/or participating in such activities.
-Once this Statement has been signed and returned by a student, no further or additional Statement will be required from that student during that school year, unless the Code is revised during the school year after the date of the student's signed Statement.
-Students who neglect or refuse to sign the Statement are nonetheless subject to the provisions set forth in the Code.
+In return, the Athletic Director or advisor will receive from the Assistant Principal at the end of each five-week period a list of students who are ineligible.
+It will be the primary responsibility of the coach or advisor to notify any such student of their status, and provide an explanation of the implications of such status.